 Harmful algal blooms (HABs) manifest themselves in the Yellow Sea as several different types of occurrences.
 Green tides are typically blooms of the phytoplankton Ulva or Enteromorpha.
 Red tides are generally blooms of dinoflagellate algae.
 Golden tides are typically blooms of the brown macro-algae Sargassum.
 The impacts of HABs include depletion of oxygen in water, release of toxins that cause health risks to marine organisms and humans, and interference with seaweed farming operations.
-HABs can be triggered by imbalances in nutrient ratios caused by overabundance of nitrogen or phosphorus and depletion in available silica.
-Perhaps counterintuitively, analyses indicate that climate change will result in a decrease in the occurrence and intensity of HABs.
+HABs can be triggered by eutrophication and imbalances in nutrient ratios.